 - published statistics

 Selection for VOCEDplus content is undertaken by the Knowledge Management branch at NCVER.
 The selection of material is based on existing collection requirements and client needs.
 VOCEDplus users are encouraged to contribute suggestions for selection.

-Selection for tertiary education material is guided by NCVER's four areas of focus as outlined in the NCVER Research Prospectus 2015-16:
+Selection for tertiary education material is guided by the three research themes as outlined in NCVER's research priorities for 2017-2018:

 - Teaching and learning